-Semen contains sperm that are produced in the testicles.
+Semen contains sperm.
+Sperm are produced in the testicles.
 The testicles release about 200-500 million sperm during each ejaculation; yet these millions of sperm make up only 2-5% of seminal fluid!
 It’s not just the testes that produce cum.

 The seminal vesicles are a pair of glands that are located near the vas deferens and the urethra.
 They produce about 65-75% of the human seminal fluid.

-The next biggest contributor to semen volume is the prostate gland.
-This gland is about the size of a walnut and increases in size as a man ages.
+The prostate gland is the next biggest contributor to semen volume.
+This gland is about the size of a walnut.
+It increases in size as a man ages.
 The prostate gland is located near the bladder and the rectum (between the dick and the bladder).
 The fluid produced by the prostate accounts for about 20% of the total semen volume.

 The bulbourethral gland produces less than 5% of the total ejaculate.
 These secretions mix with the sperm produced in the testes to make up cum.

 Seminal Fluid contains a lot of Water